galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

 {% icon congratulations %} Congratulations!
-You have successfully interpreted some data and added all the relevant annotations to the AnnData object!
-All thats left to do is to add some additional metadata using automated tools!
+You have successfully interpreted the milieu of files in a published dataset, transformed the data into a usable format, and added all the relevant annotations to the AnnData object!
+All thats left to do is to add some quality control metrics using automated tools!

-# Further Processing the Data
+# Adding Quality Control Metadata

-With the manual annotations added we need to do some further processing to add some statistical metadata about the genes, this is done automatically by running two different tools.
+With the manual annotations added, we need to do some further processing to add some statistical metadata about the genes.
+This is done automatically by running two different tools.

-We can run the ```Scanpy FilterCells``` tool with a large range of filtering values to not actually filter anything but instead add some metadata about the counts and number of expressed genes.
+First, we will run the ```Scanpy FilterCells``` tool without actually filtering.
+This tool will add some metadata about the counts and numbers of expressed genes.

 > <warning-title>Scanpy FilterCells version issue</warning-title>
 > The {% tool [Scanpy FilterCells](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_filter_cells/scanpy_filter_cells/1.8.1+galaxy9) %} tool (used below) does not work in the latest version (**1.8.1+galaxy93**), switch to version **1.8.1+galaxy9** in order to run the tool without error.